The Secret To Getting Into Boarding School

 Note: the data given in the screenshots for Deerfield Academy, Middlesex School, and Salisbury School is from 2017

 Create a balanced shortlist.

-This is the reason why you need to balance your short list to avoid applying only to competitive or very competitive boarding schools.
-So, following that logic, let's assume that you create a shortlist containing one school which is very competitive, three schools which are much less competitive, as well as one school which is not as competitive as the others on your list.
+This is the reason why you need to balance your shortlist to avoid applying only to competitive or very competitive boarding schools.
+So, following that logic, let's assume that you create a shortlist containing one school which is very competitive, three schools that are much less competitive, as well as one school which is not as competitive as the others on your list.
 In case you are thinking that I am suggesting that you rank schools, I am not suggesting that.
-What I am suggesting is that you be realistic as you develop your short list of schools.
+What I am suggesting is that you be realistic as you develop your shortlist of schools.
 The chances of your child getting into five very competitive schools are much slimmer than your child's acceptance at one of the schools on a balanced shortlist such as I have suggested that you develop.

 Once you have developed that balanced shortlist, you must visit each school on that list.
 Using the schools which we looked at above, you could visit Deerfield, for example, and discover that it has everything you are looking for.
 At the same time, Deerfield reviews your child’s admissions profile and determines that she is the kind of student they are looking for.
 Furthermore, your child’s profile scores in the top 25% of all applicants.
 Now, things don’t always work out that way.
 You and I have no idea what any given year’s applicant pool will look like at any given school.
 The variables are endless.